Articles on: Using the eShepherd Web App

 1. Standard Containment

-When an animal approaches a virtual fence boundary, it will receive an audio cue exactly at the drawn fence line—there is no offset or pre-warning zone.
+When an animal approaches a virtual fence boundary, the neckband delivers an audio cue exactly at the drawn fence line.

-• This tone lasts for up to 5 seconds.
+• The neckband plays a tone for up to 5 seconds.

-• During this time, the animal has the opportunity to retreat.
-If it does, the tone stops and no further stimulus is delivered.
+• If the animal retreats during this time, the tone stops and no further stimulus is delivered.

-If the animal does not respond to the audio warning:
+If the animal does not retreat during the audio cue:

-• The neckband will cease all stimuli until the animal returns to the inclusion zone on its own.
+4. Once the maximum is reached, the animal is deemed to have escaped and the neckband ceases all stimuli until the animal returns to the inclusion zone on its own.

 Virtual Fence Activation Scenarios